thaliproject/thali/pouchdb_acl_enforcement.md

 ### routes/documents
 ### validation
 ### routes/404

 ## couchConfig
 There is now a couchConfig file where much of the functionality of PouchDB can be configured.
 We need to review it to see if there are things in there that could be a security issue.

+## Pull Replication
+Our immediate thinking is that we will block all APIs from non-admin users that are not immediately needed by PouchDB's pull replication functionality.
+So we need to walk through the replicator and understand what REST endpoints it is using.